MoreColors123/movecontrolnet/README.md

 B. cninbetween.js moves the controlnet-tab **between the settings and the image results**

-Works in txt2img and img2img-tab
+- Works in txt2img and img2img-tab
-Tested with Firefox Tampermonkey extension and Stable Diffusion repos automatic1111, vladmandic and anapnoe.
+- Tested with Firefox Tampermonkey extension and Stable Diffusion repos automatic1111, vladmandic and anapnoe.
-Works in Firefox for me.
-If it doesn't work, its likely due to ad blockers or similar extensions.
+- If it doesn't work, its likely due to ad blockers or similar extensions.

 Installation:
 1. Install Tampermonkey